open-video-game-library/CommonExperienceSample/README.md

-### 研究利用例
+### Examples of Use

-1. 共通体験サンプルを用いて開発した触覚ディスプレイの評価実験をする。
+1. Conduct an evaluation experiment of the tactile display developed using the common experience sample.
-2. 学会のデモ発表にて共通体験サンプルを用いる。
+2. Use common experience samples in conference demonstration presentations.

 ## Requirement